macdev14/rentals-ios/README.md

-# SwiftBnB - An Airbnb Clone
+# Rentals - An Airbnb Clone

 ## Table of Contents